As Grizzlies Come Back, Frustration Builds Over Continued Protections

 "I've gotten calls at four in the morning.
 I've gotten calls at 8pm on a Friday night," Sarmento says.
 "Usually bears in people's yards, eating apples, dog food — finding food mainly."

 Conflicts between humans and bears have been on the rise in recent years.
-Grizzlies, almost always, ending up on the losing end.
+Grizzlies, almost always, end up on the losing end.

 Last year, scientists counted 51 grizzly bear mortalities in northwest Montana, making it the deadliest year since they started keeping track.